It was probably my first introduction to Mod. Although to me, The Jam’s All Mod Cons was just a brilliant album. And 46 years on, it still is.

 Mod did come back into my life as the scene became more aligned to what I was about and more in tune with the original 1960s scene.
 The optimism of the ‘90s threw in some much-needed energy too.
 In truth, I’d loved the music and clothes bit for years.
 I just didn’t need the scene bit in my life.
 Until I did.

-One said footnote to this is that I no longer have my original All Mod Cons.
+One sad footnote to this is that I no longer have my original All Mod Cons.
 It was lent to a mate for ‘taping’ and never came back.
 Presumed passed onto to another mate, then another, then another, then lost.
 And every time I play subsequent copies I get slightly annoyed that they don’t have the same scratches and pops as my original LP.
 You really can’t replicate those.
 Although I’m sure someone is developing an app somewhere to try.

 But even without the marks of age, All Mod Cons remains one of my favourite albums.
 Probably number one.
 It’s an album that changed me musically, it is an album I still play regularly and it’s also an album that hasn’t really aged.
 You could argue that it’s a 1970s album with ambitions to be a 1960s album.
 But All Mod Cons is far more than that.